apache/arrow-site/_posts/2022-10-01-arrow-parquet-encoding-part-2.md

 ### Repetition Levels

 In order to encode lists, Parquet stores an integer *repetition level* in addition to a definition level.
 A repetition level identifies where in the hierarchy of repeated fields the current value is to be inserted.
-A value of `0` would imply a new list in the top-most repeated field, a value of 1 a new element within the top-most repeated field, a value of 2 a new element within the second top-most repeated field, and so on.
+A value of `0` would imply a new list in the top-most repeated list, a value of 1 a new element within the top-most repeated list, a value of 2 a new element within the second top-most repeated list, and so on.

+Protip: for the the top level list, since `0` indicates the start of a new element (row), the number of zeros must match the number of rows.

 Each repeated field also has a corresponding definition level, however, in this case rather than indicating a null value, they indicate an empty array.